nickbild/game_clone/README.md

 # Neural Pong

 I have cloned Pong with a neural network.
-The neural network is not playing Pong, it ***is*** Pong, and you play it.
+The neural network is not playing Pong, it ***is*** Pong, and you can play it.

 ![](https://raw.githubusercontent.com/nickbild/game_clone/refs/heads/main/media/logo.jpg)